Introduction to Spark Commands

 5. Collect

-This function returns all RDD’s content to driver program.
-This is helpful in debugging at various steps of the writing program.
+This function returns all RDD’s content to the driver program.
+This helps debug at various steps of the writing program.

 7. Save output/processed data into the text file